Last Updated on 2021/10/24

 Zhuanshan Festival of the Pumis 普米族转山节

 The festival is held on the 15th of the seventh lunar month by the Pumi people in Ninglang to worship the mountain god.
-Villagers gather to the appointed mountain to sacrifice with Sulima wine, milk, sacrificing noodles and papers.
+Villagers gather to the appointed mountain to sacrifice with Sulima wine, milk, sacrificing noodles, and papers.
 On the way, they have to pass water (wash face, drink spring water ), pass smoke (burn incense).
-Arriving at the mountain top, people present sacrifice to the Lion Mountain and then light bonfires to dance the whole night.
+Arriving at the mountain top, people present a sacrifice to the Lion Mountain and then light bonfires to dance the whole night.